ryantherileyman/riley-basic-games/README.md

 Game Releases

 Garden of Eating 1.1 (Windows only) released on August 30, 2019.
-Download the setup executable from the root folder.
+Download the setup executable, or ZIP file, from the root folder.

 Riley Entertainment Pong 1.5 (Windows only) released on August 17, 2019.
 Download the ZIP from the Pong folder.